 A risk assessment should be completed on a regular basis, typically annually, to ensure that policies and procedures are being followed, as well as to ensure business is being conducted in a way that mitigates unnecessary risks.
 This can be conducted internally or externally, and it must be documented and stored so that an exhaustive record of risk assessments is available in the event of an audit.

-At face value, HIPAA compliance can seem daunting at first, but like anything, when broken down into actionable steps, it is easier to accomplish.
+At face value, becoming HIPAA-compliant can seem daunting at first, but like anything, when broken down into actionable steps, it is easier to accomplish.
 All in all, HIPAA compliance is a complex issue that many small businesses are faced with solving.
 We hope this article serves as a helpful resource in understanding HIPAA compliance.